The PRIDE Council

 Roger is the retired CEO of Pinnacle Health System in Harrisburg, Pennsylvania.
 He has a BA degree from Pennsylvania State University, graduated from Hahnemann Medical College with a Doctorate in Medicine in 1979, did his Family Practice residency at Geisinger Medical Center and completed an MBA from Oklahoma City University.
 After a successful private practice in Terre Hill, Pennsylvania, Dr. Longenderfer served as VP for Medical Affairs at Ephrata Community Hospital and Mercy Health System-Oklahoma.
 Subsequently, he held multiple leadership roles in operations, hospital-physician organization development, graduate medical education, quality performance improvement, and clinical and organizational consolidations.
 He led the development of the Pinnacle Health Foundation and has served on the Board of Directors for the Health System Association of Pennsylvania, VHA-PA and several community non-profit organizations.
 Since retirement, Roger has acted as consultant, educator and facilitator for various organizations.

-Chris Rollins – Chief Development Officer for Samaritan Healthcare & Hospice, in Marlton, New Jersey – has a unique perspective and understanding of philanthropy, acquired over nearly 30 years of development experience, as a volunteer trustee, consultant, and senior fundraising professional (including CDO roles in multi-hospital health systems).
+Chris Rollins – Chief Development Officer for Samaritan Healthcare & Hospice, in Marlton, New Jersey – has a unique perspective and understanding of philanthropy, acquired over 30 years of fundraising experience, as a volunteer trustee, consultant, and senior development professional (including CDO roles in multi-hospital health systems).
 He holds an MBA, and earned his CFRE credential in 2000.
-Chris is a founding member and past president of both the Georgia Association of Development Professionals and the South Jersey Chapter of the Association of Fundraising Professionals (AFP), trustee and governance chair of the Community Foundation of South Jersey, a member of the National Hospice and Palliative Care Organization (NHPCO) and National Council of Hospice and Palliative Professionals (NCHPP) Development/Public Relations/Marketing Section Steering Committee, and the National Partnership for Hospice Innovation’s (NPHI) Philanthropy Forum.
-Chris’ first book – TRUISMS of Fundraising
+Chris chairs the National Partnership for Hospice Innovation’s (NPHI) Philanthropy Forum, and serves on the National Hospice and Palliative Care Organization’s (NHPCO) marketing and development steering committee; and is a trustee and governance chair of the Community Foundation of South Jersey.
+He is a founding member and past president of both the Georgia Association of Development Professionals and the South Jersey Chapter of the Association of Fundraising Professionals (AFP).
+His first book – TRUISMS of Fundraising

 – continues to guide and inspire development professionals, and his second book – TRUISMS for Trustees